pmelchior/usrp-sciprog/README.md

 ## Schedule of the Bootcamp

-* Day 1 - unix commands, version control (github), ssh
+* Day 1 - unix commands, version control, ssh
 * Day 2 - python and numpy
-* Day 3 - statistical data analysis, linear fitting, and astropy
+* Day 3 - statistical data analysis
-* Day 4 - choose your own adventure: 1- more python basics, 2- advanced data analysis, 3- running hydro simulations
+* Day 4 - running hydro simulations

 All sessions take place in person at Lewis Library 138.
 **The agenda for each days is detailed in the respective README files**.